Connecting a Director and Studio for Remote VO Sessions

 Source-Connect needs another instance of Source-Connect at the other end of the line to make sure your audio remains intact.
 Each Source-Connect program is talking to the other – like the hardware CODECs were – correcting errors and smoothing out time-shift issues.
 Not a trivial operation, but the end result is that it works the same way.
 That allows a studio to record a remote talent locally.

-In addition to the 15 day free trial option, Source-Elements now offer a Two Day License for Source-Connect – You still need to get set up with iLok for licensing – an easy task we can do together through a short session
+As you would expect, Source-Connect is not free.
+There is a 15 day free trial option, and Source-Elements offers a Two Day License for Source-Connect in addition to a subscription and license purchase option.
+If you are running Source-Connect version 3.9/3.8, you need an iLok accouant to manage the licensing – an easy task we can do together through a short session

 Session-Link Pro for European Clients